maxchene/kirby-pdf/README.md

 ### Rendering with current template

 This is the simplest render.
-PDF engine will parse the current page with her current template and to render the PDF file.
+PDF engine will parse the current page with her current template and css to render the PDF file.

-For this rendering, you might want to use [print media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) to fit your needs.
+For this rendering, you might want to use [print media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) and [page media query](https://developer.mozilla.org/fr/docs/Web/CSS/@page) to fit your needs.

 ### Dedicated pdf template